camunda/camunda-docs-manual/content/update/minor/710-to-711/was.md

 * `camunda-commons-logging-$COMMONS_VERSION.jar`
 * `camunda-commons-typed-values-$COMMONS_VERSION.jar`
 * `camunda-commons-utils-$COMMONS_VERSION.jar`
+* `slf4j-api-$SLF4J_VERSION.jar`
+* `slf4j-jdk14-$SLF4J_VERSION.jar`

 # 3. Replace Optional Camunda Dependencies

-In addition to the core libraries, there may be optional artifacts in `$SHARED_LIBRARY_PATH` for LDAP integration, Camunda Spin, and Groovy scripting.
+In addition to the core libraries, there may be optional artifacts in `$SHARED_LIBRARY_PATH` for LDAP integration, Camunda Spin, and Camunda Connect.
 If you use any of these extensions, the following update steps apply:

 ## LDAP integration